 Shall we dare to take a leap into the future together?
 Great!
 Then let’s assume that you already have a successful or at least very frequently visited intranet.
 You publish lots of valuable news there and lots of people in your organization read the content.
-Now a topic has come up that is really important to you and you want it to be pinned to the top of the newsfeed permanently because you want everyone to read it.
+Now a topic has come up that’s really important to you, and you want it to be pinned to the top of the newsfeed permanently because you want everyone to read it.
 As I said before, we have a feature in Linchpin for this: we can pin messages in a newsfeed.
 Other systems offer this option as well.
-But before you use this option, I would advise the following: don’t use this feature!
+But before you decide to take advantage of this option, I’d advise the following: don’t!

-New posts do not move the pinned post from the top down the newsfeed, but leave them right at the top.
-They are always visible.
+New posts don’t move the pinned post down the newsfeed but leave them right at the top.
+They’re always visible.
 This is usually the case even if the post has already been read.
 If a pinned post was automatically placed further down the feed in chronological order after it had been read, I could probably live with it.
 But that isn’t the case at the moment –neither with Yammer nor in the numerous SharePoint applications I’ve seen.
 That said, however, the author can define a specific period of time during which the message remains pinned at the top.

 I also call this type of pinned news CEO news.
-This is somewhat disrespectful, since it conjures up an image of an ignorant and autocratic manager who is not really interested in the intranet and what it can do, but is simply looking for the largest possible stage and undivided attention.
-But whatever we call it: pinned posts are annoying, elicit sarcastic remarks and run the risk of backfiring.
+This is somewhat disrespectful since it conjures up an image of an ignorant and autocratic manager who is not really interested in the intranet and what it can do but is simply looking for the largest possible stage and undivided attention.
+But whatever we call it: pinned posts are annoying, elicit sarcastic remarks, and run the risk of backfiring.
 And why?
-Because they do not adhere to accepted publishing practice.
-At the risk of overusing the analogy: if your daily newspaper served up the same leading article three days in a row, you would find it pretty stupid.
+Because they don’t adhere to accepted publishing practices.
+At the risk of overusing the analogy: if your daily newspaper served up the same leading article three days in a row, you’d find it pretty stupid.
 And this is exactly what the pinned post feature does.

 Incidentally, I’m pretty certain that our internal teams will change this feature in Linchpin sooner or later.
 But that’s not the point here.
 What’s important to me is that this feature is so widespread, because those in charge of the intranet (usually top managers) are allowed to define and change the rules that apply to it.
 Pinning posts represents a good example of how this happens.

-When planning an intranet, the main thing is not for the producers of intranet software to develop convenient functions, but rather that as a customer, it is necessary to think carefully about how the intranet should garner the attention you want.
+When planning an intranet, the main thing is not for the producers of intranet software to develop convenient functions, but rather that as a customer, it’s necessary to think carefully about how the intranet should garner the attention you want.

-So now that we know how not to do it, we should ask how do we do it right?
-What method do you use to announce your important new projects to everyone?
+So now that we know how not to do it, we should find out the right way to go about this.
+What method should you use to announce your important new projects to everyone?
 The answer is actually pretty simple: you do it in the same way daily newspapers do.
 You constantly write something new; in each case, you highlight a different aspect of the narrative and refer back to previous reports on it using links.
-It doesn’t matter here whether you really have something new to say, or whether (like with a comment) you just want to take up an aspect that is already known and present your own point of view.
+It doesn’t matter here whether you really have something new to say, or whether (as with a comment) you just want to take up an aspect that’s already known so as to present your own point of view.

-It is vital that you always offer something different in terms of content that is nice to read and justifies the additional attention readers should give it.
+It’s vital that you always offer something different in terms of content that’s nice to read and justifies the additional attention readers should give it.

 I’ll go through this for you providing examples of the various communications channels we use on our intranet.
 Let’s start with chats.
 They occur frequently and develop rather erratically.
 For example, you can reply to a chat a second time with confidence if you want to increase attention to it on short notice.